Comparisons / lighting

 ArgolampArgolamp 2.0Lamp sheet

-See also the dedicated lamp sheets: Stoots, Scurion, Argolamp, Phaeton, Meandre, Petzl DUO RL and Petzl DUO S, Armytek, and Sofirn.
+See also the dedicated lamp sheets: Stoots, Scurion, Argolamp, Phaeton, Meandre, Petzl DUO RL and Petzl DUO S, Armytek, Sofirn, and Zebralight.